Sudoku!

 -

 A simple method for obtaining an estimate of the root of the equation f(x)=0 is to make a plot of the function and observe where it crosses the x axis.
-This point wich represents the x value for wich
+This point wich represents the x value for wich f(x)=0, provides a rough approximation of the root

 .